Zest-studi-o/bookzone-v2/README.md

 - Add a barcode scanner that can read the book iban and add it to the database.
 - I would like the app to allow users to also sell their second-hand books.
+- A FAQ section to find all frequently asked questions
+- Add a contact us form for the user to enquiry

 ---